chrisyrniu/CommMARL_Baselines/README.md

 Batch Actor-Critic version using Monte Carlo estimate.

-The original value function is used as the baseline.
+The critic is only used for the counterfactual baseline.